CanadianADLlab/UnityXRTools/README.md

 Project Setup

 I recommend using a unity version that is the same or newer than the unity version listed above.
 It will most likely work with older versions that unity xr is supported by, but just to be safe.
-Also before using the xr samples for your own project I recommend trying out the test scenes which I explain below.
+Also, before using the xr samples for your own project I recommend trying out the test scenes which I explain below.
 Once you have the project open all of the sample interactions created will be located under the Project folder.
 <br><br>
 <img width="828" alt="In this folder" src="https://user-images.githubusercontent.com/46603511/105355759-92392880-5bc0-11eb-9de1-e5d685246e28.png">